 Updates will be possible after eExpenses goes live and between now and go live.
 Further information on the process to follow will be available in due course.

 PREPARING YOUR CLAIMANTS

 The project team has a communications and training strategy in place but finance and administrative staff within departments and colleges that are adopting SAP Concur eExpenses will have a role to play in assisting claimants as they move to using the new system.
 Specific activities include:

 - Considering who might be a departmental champion to lead engagement with colleagues and act as a point of contact as eExpenses goes live

 - Making use of available communications materials via local channels, for example meetings and newsletters

 - Facilitating communications near to and at the go-live date supported by:

 - readiness checklist

-- go-live materials (for example, paper and electronic posters, getting started guides)
+- go-live materials (countdown emails, paper and electronic posters, Quick Reference Guides)

 - update pack - this is a set of PowerPoint slides that can be used as a whole or piecemeal at staff meetings and updates within departments